|

 What States Are Stopping ID States?

-Some states that are stopping ID states are Arkansas, Alabama, Delaware, Colorado, Illinois, Georgia, and Arizona, among others.
+Some states that are stop-and-identify states include Arkansas, Alabama, Arizona, Colorado, Delaware, Georgia, and Illinois among others..
 This means that officers in these states could stop individuals suspected of committing a crime, and these individuals are legally obligated to identify themselves to law enforcement.

-For states like West Virginia, which are not stop and ID states, people are not legally required to present their ID to police officers.
+In West Virginia, individuals are not required to identify themselves unless they are lawfully detained, and drivers must still provide required documentation during traffic stops.
 For further questions related to stop and ID law, you should speak with a lawyer.

 What Is the Purpose of Stop and ID in Law Enforcement?